travel-tools/travel/README.md

 - Travel lets you **forget about repetitive setup of Python projects**, with creation of Virtual Environments, issues with imports, PYTHONPATH, folder structures.
 It does all of this for you.

-- Travel ensures that when you run a Python script, all its **requirements are implicitly installed**.
+- Travel ensures that when you run a Python script, all its **requirements are installed**.
 Along with reproducibility, this makes room for **easy collaboration** between developers.

 - Also, while with standard tools it's hard to have multiple packages, one requiring another, with Travel this is a matter of **few YAML files**.
 You can **split your project** in several packages instead of having tons of requirements, code replication and/or single package-monoliths.